Arrival and departure times

 – A torch, especially in winter when it gets dark early

 – Cash if you would like to purchase candles or snacks from our shop

 You don’t need to bring sheets, towels or a sleeping bag.

 – Please fill in the booking form before your arrival informing us of any food allergies, animal allergies and medical needs.
 We also appreciate a short introduction of yourself.

-– Please pay the £100 non-refundable deposit by providing your credit card details or making a transfer to our bank account.
+– Please pay the non-refundable deposit (£125 Love in Action and £175 Retreat / guest) by making a transfer to our bank account.
 The deposit confirms your booking.
 You are provided with our bank details when you book.